 Here are the five stages of change:

-More recently, researchers have found this model can apply to many different types of concerns, including anxiety and depression, among other mental health disorders.
+More recently, researchers have found this model can apply to many different types of concerns, including mood disorders, eating disorders, substance use, and other concerns.
 If you have a problem behavior that you’d like to alter or a concern to address, you may find The Five Stages Of Change Model beneficial.
 This framework can help you understand the process of change and improve your chances of success.
 Working toward a goal, such as breaking a harmful habit, can be difficult.
 However, understanding how the mind works when going through adjustments may allow you to move through each stage with more ease.

 Just as the name implies, someone in the precontemplation stage is not yet thinking about behavior change.
 Often, this is because they do not realize they have a problem with their current behavior or bad habit.
 During pre contemplation, others may recognize that there is a problem, but the person with the problem may be oblivious to it or in denial.
 They may even believe that others are exaggerating the situation or worried about nothing.
 Due to the tension, someone in this stage may experience conflict in their relationships, and that may be what causes them to seek help or re evaluate their situation.